Fundamental building block for all-optical scalable quantum networks: Introduction

+(ii) We then propose a Bell measurement scheme with linear optics and multi-photon encoding in a concatenated manner in Section~\ref{sec:CBM}, which will be referred to as {\em concatenated Bell measurement} (CBM).
+It enables one to discriminate Bell states near-deterministically and loss-tolerantly, outperforming all other proposals \cite{Knill2001,Grice2011,Zaidi2013,Ewert2014,SLee15,SLee15a,Ewert16} with respect to the attained success probability with given number of photons and loss rate.
+Note that CBM is the first and so far the only Bell measurement saturating both fundamental limits by optimization.
+The scheme is highly compatible with current optical technologies, as it can be performed by the standard Bell measurement \cite{Calsa2001,Weinfurter94} and feedforward controls.

-We then construct a building block of quantum networks (either for transmitting information along the network or for distributing entanglement across the network).
-Quantum repeaters based on our scheme are highly compatible with current optical technologies.
+(iii) We then construct a building block of quantum networks (either for transmitting information along the network or for distributing entanglement across the network) based on CBM in Section~\ref{sec:BBQN}.
 It does not require long-lived quantum memories, photon-matter interactions, nor complicated circuit operations.
-The communication protocol is optimized by numerical searches, taking into account errors and losses during transmission, resource generation and measurement process.
-It exhibits exponential superiority over conventional all-optical schemes \cite{Jacobs2002,Riedmatten2004} and several (at least five or six) order of magnitude better performance than standard quantum repeaters \cite{Sangouard11}.
-Moreover, it costs an order of magnitude less photons to achieve comparable speed with recent advanced matter-based \cite{Munro12} and all-optical-based \cite{Azuma15} protocols.
-Further enhancement of the performance, aiming to ultrafast global quantum communications, is expected along with recent progress of entangled photon sources \cite{Schwartz2016,Collins2013,Silverstone2015} and integrated optics \cite{Prevedel2007,Silverstone2014,Najafi2015,Carolan2015,Rudolph2016}.
+The communication protocol is optimized by numerical searches, taking into account errors and losses not only during transmission but also during stationary process such as resource generation and measurement in the repeater.
+It exhibits exponential superiority over conventional quantum relays \cite{Jacobs2002,Riedmatten2004} and several (at least five or six) order of magnitude better performance than standard quantum repeaters \cite{Sangouard11}.
+Remarkably, it also outperforms all the recent advanced matter-based \cite{Munro12} and all-optical \cite{Azuma15} protocols; it costs an order of magnitude less ($\sim18\%$) photons to achieve near the best performance of those protocols, or yields almost unit transmission probability with similar cost.

+Finally, we conclude with remarks on the potential impacts of our work in developments towards scalable quantum networks in Section~\ref{sec:con}.
+The ongoing development of the entangled photon sources \cite{Schwartz2016,Collins2013,Silverstone2015,Pichler2017,Buterakos2017} and quantum technologies with integrated optics \cite{Prevedel2007,Silverstone2014,Najafi2015,Carolan2015,Silverston16,Rudolph2016} are expected to enhance the feasibility and performance of our protocol.
+We will also discuss future studies and proof-of-principle tests based on our work in Section~\ref{sec:con}.